avolutions/canvas-painter/website/api/classes/Serializable.md

 Converts the object to a JSON string.
 If any of the properties are objects that implement ISerializable, their `toJson` method is called.
+Underscores e.g. of private members are trimmed when setting the serialized name.

 #### Returns